yksanjo/new-year-resolution-tracker/README.md

 - `app.js` - Modify functionality and add features
 - `index.html` - Adjust the layout and structure

+## Deploy to GitHub Pages

+This app can be easily deployed to GitHub Pages for free hosting:

+1. Push your code to GitHub
+2. Go to your repository Settings → Pages
+3. Select the `main` branch as the source
+4. Your app will be live at `https://yourusername.github.io/new-year-resolution-tracker/`

 ## License

 Free to use and modify for personal or commercial projects.